 Are you someone who suffers from horrible anxiety and has anxiety attacks?
-Have you ever looked for ways to stop an anxiety attack?
+Have you ever tried to deduce how to stop an anxiety attack?

 Some experience it more often than others.
 Why is that?
 Let’s look at some important facts about an anxiety attack so you can learn how to deal with one.
 We are also going to explore how to live your life to minimize the chance of getting one.